elevati0n/homeMe/README.md

 You may prefer to store them all in a separate file, but we like to keep everything organized together.

-### 4. Why are there so many warnings when I run Revista locally?
+### 4. Why are there so many warnings when I run HomeMe locally?

 Most of these warnings are easy to remove - they are `<a>` tags with a placeholder `href`, or they are unused imports or GraphQL queries.
 Everything will still compile and run perfectly fine, and I decided to leave those warnings there since you may have a use for them.
 I.e. the unused GraphQL imports.